oppia/oppia/CONTRIBUTING.md

 ## Setting things up

+  1. Please sign the CLA so that we can accept your contributions.
+If you're contributing as an individual, use the [individual CLA](https://goo.gl/forms/AttNH80OV0).
+If your company owns the copyright to your contributions, a company representative should sign the [corporate CLA](https://goo.gl/forms/xDq9gK3Zcv).
-  1. Create a new, empty folder called `opensource/` in your computer's home folder.
+  2. Create a new, empty folder called `opensource/` in your computer's home folder.
 Navigate to it (`cd opensource`), then [fork and clone](https://help.github.com/articles/fork-a-repo/) the Oppia repo so that it gets downloaded into `opensource/oppia`.
 Then follow the appropriate installation instructions ([Linux](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Linux%29), [Mac OS](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Mac-OS%29), [Windows](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Windows%29)).
-  2. Update your GitHub notification settings:
+  3. Update your GitHub notification settings:
     * Go to your settings page (click the Settings option under the profile menu in the top right), then go to 'Notification center' and ensure that everything's as you want it.
     * Go to the [Oppia repo](https://github.com/oppia/oppia), and click 'Watch' at the top right.
 Ensure that you're not 'ignoring' the repo, so that you'll be notified when someone replies to a conversation you're part of.
-  3. Please sign the CLA so that we can accept your contributions.
-If you're contributing as an individual, use the [individual CLA](https://goo.gl/forms/AttNH80OV0).
-If your company owns the copyright to your contributions, a company representative should sign the [corporate CLA](https://goo.gl/forms/xDq9gK3Zcv).
-  4. Fill in [this form](http://goo.gl/forms/kXILyztnfS) to indicate which parts of the codebase you're interested in.
-(You can always change this later.)
+  4. Fill in the [Oppia contributor survey](http://goo.gl/forms/wz1x3bFfpF) to let us know what your interests are.
+(You can always change your responses later.)
   5. Join the [oppia-dev@](https://groups.google.com/forum/#!forum/oppia-dev) mailing list, and say hi on the [gitter](https://gitter.im/oppia/oppia-chat) chat channel!
   6. (Optional) You may also want to set up [automatic auth](https://help.github.com/articles/set-up-git/#next-steps-authenticating-with-github-from-git) so you don't have to type in a username and password each time you commit a change.